How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 Now, this is where things get a little technical, but don’t worry!
 We’ve got this!
 To dehydrate chamomile correctly, the magic numbers to remember are 95 and 12.
 That’s 95 degrees Fahrenheit and 12 hours on the clock.
 Yes, patience will be your best friend here!

 Adjust the temperature setting of your food dehydrator to 95 degrees Fahrenheit.
 Lower temperatures are key when drying delicate chamomile flowers to preserve their wonderful scent and beneficial properties.
+For best results, always use the lowest temperature possible to avoid cooking or damaging the flowers.
 Keep your trusty timer set at 3 hours initially.
 Remember, the drying time can vary depending on the model of your dehydrator and the moisture content of your chamomile blossoms.

 Once you’ve set the temperature and timer, it’s time to press the start button and let the dehydrator do its thing.
 Imagine all the wonderful teas, skincare products, and soothing aromatherapy experiences your dehydrated chamomile will contribute to.